A Singapore Government Agency Website How to identify

 Singapore Institute of Technology (SIT)

-SIT offers applied degrees with a focus on science and technology, including those offered in partnership with reputable overseas universities.
+SIT offers applied degrees with a focus on science and technology, as well as programmes offered in partnership with reputable overseas universities.

 Singapore Management University (SMU)

-SMU is a specialised and research-intensive university that features an interactive, collaborative and seminar-based approach to learning.
+SMU is a specialised research-intensive university that features an interactive, collaborative and seminar-based approach to learning.

 Singapore University of Social Sciences (SUSS)